techroy23/Docker-UrNetwork/README.md

 # Docker-UrNetwork
 A minimal Docker setup that automatically fetches, updates, and runs the latest urNetwork Provider.
 The container is built on **Alpine Linux**, ensuring a minimal footprint.
-Includes built-in authentication handling, resilient restarts, scheduled in-container updates, and network diagnostics.
+Includes built-in authentication handling, resilient restarts, scheduled in‑container updates (nightly build), and network diagnostics.

 ## Build
 - UrNetwork_stable v